-This Thai dessert starts with Thai sweet rice which is flavored with coconut milk, brown sugar, plus warm spices like cinnamon, cloves, nutmeg, and star anise.
+Thai rice pudding is scrumptious, healthy, and nourishing and this recipe is meant to be served warm.
+It's a popular dessert in Thailand that starts with Thai sweet rice, which is also called "sticky" or "glutinous" rice.
+It is flavored with coconut milk, brown sugar, plus warm spices like cinnamon, cloves, nutmeg, and star anise.

 - 3 1/2 cups water